© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Rothamsted Romano-British cemetery is a scheduled monument protected by Historic England under reference 1018377.
 View the official record →

-Rothamsted Romano-British cemetery is a burial site located in Hertfordshire that dates to the Romano-British period.
+Rothamsted Romano-British cemetery is a burial ground dating to the Romano-British period, situated in Hertfordshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1018377.

 Rothamsted Romano-British cemetery is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1018377.